-From the moment I arrived here, I developed a passion for the estate’s vines and different terroirs and very quickly set up an in-depth survey of all those different terroirs that make up Grand Corbin-Despagne.
+From the moment I arrived here, I developed a passion for the estate’s vines and different terroirs and very quickly set up an in-depth survey of all those different terroirs that make up Grand Corbin Despagne.

-From the pruning to the harvesting, all necessary vineyard tasks (de-budding, removal of double buds, de-leafing, crop thinning and de-suckering) are carried out with the sole aim of achieving grapes of the highest quality.
+From the pruning to the harvesting, all necessary vineyard tasks (de-budding, removal of double buds, de-leafing, crop thinning and de-suckering) are carried out with the single aim of achieving grapes of the highest quality.

 Before the harvest, grape ripeness is tested by tasting the berries on the vines, followed by a chemical lab analysis of the fruit, to ascertain the optimum date for picking.
 After being hand-harvested in small crates, the bunches are sorted firstly in the vineyard, followed by a second sorting at harvest reception before being de-stemmed.
 The berries then undergo further sortings as they pass along a vibrating table, an air-knife sorting table and finally along a manual sorting table.
 Depending on the batches harvested (each one coming from separate parcels of the vineyard), the berries are distributed in the vat cellar to 32 different temperature-controlled vats.
 Each batch is vinified according to its potential and is carefully monitored through regular observation, analysis and tasting.

 After the skins have macerated and the wine has been run off the skins, the lots are pre-blended and sent to the barrel cellar, where they go into 312 oak barrels for around 12 to 18 months, depending on the lots and the vintage.
 The final blending is then carried out.
 The wine is finally bottled some 21 months after the harvest.